 Section 6(2) removes language stating that 12 month eligibility in WCCC is subject to reauthorization sooner than 12 months due to change in circumstances, and inserts language indicating that 12 month eligibility under WCCC should be consistent with Child Care and Development Block Grant (CCDBG) Act reauthorization.
-These changes become effective January 1, 2016.
+These changes become effective July 1, 2016 unless an earlier date is provided in the budget.